omerbsezer/Fast-Kubernetes/K8s-Taint-Toleration.md

 ## LAB: K8s Taint Toleration

 This scenario shows:
-- how to label the node,
+- how to taint/untaint the node,
-- when node is not labelled and pods' nodeAffinity are defined, pods always wait pending
+- how to see the node details,
+- the pod that does not tolerate the taint is not running the node,

 ### Steps